calvyntwh/techdocs/Technical Document V2.1 - English Version/en/05-ExchangeIntegrationGuide/01-IntroductionOfIntegrationScheme.md

 # How to Rapidly Setup with the Exchange

 ## 1. Setup using Address Labelling

 **Setup using Address Labelling Explanation:**

-​	BCBChain Exchange provides support for address labelling, hence the management can look into cryptocurrencies such as XRP and EOS.
+​BCBChain Exchange provides support for address labelling, hence the management can look into cryptocurrencies such as XRP and EOS.

-​	The exchange can generate multiple hot wallet addresses, which can be shared between multiple different accounts.
+​The exchange can generate multiple hot wallet addresses, which can be shared between multiple different accounts.
 Each user can assign their own remark (commonly known as address label) to the wallet.
 Since different users can share the same currency address, the exchange does not need to perform time-consuming operations such as fund collection.

-​	Users top up their values and make withdrawals through these hot wallets.
+​Users top up their values and make withdrawals through these hot wallets.
 This fulfills the cycle internally.

 The four main considerations with regards to the exchange are as follows: